Murat Aliev’s Bonum Capital deal consolidates Russian forestry sector

 Bonum has been making considerable inroads into the forestry sector over the past year.
 It participated in Segezha’s IPO in April 2021, and also consolidated Inter Forest Rus, the holding company, which they are selling to Segezha.

-Inter Forest Rus comprises 24 companies from different segments of the timber industry, and includes a vast swathe of forested land in Siberia as well as 5,000 employees, new mills, and a fleet of boats for transporting resources by river.
+Inter Forest Rus comprises 24 companies from different segments of the timber industry, and includes a vast swathe of forested land in Siberia as well as 5,000 employees, new mills and a fleet of boats for transporting resources by river.
 Bonum also acquired the rights for a number of companies in the forestry sector from Trust Bank in 2020 at auction, Aliev told bne IntelliNews.
-The deal therefore marks a considerable consolidation in the Russian forestry market, with Segezha now boasting one of the largest allowable cuts of any publicly listed forestry company in the world, at 23.6mln cubic metres.
+The deal therefore marks a considerable consolidation in the Russian forestry market, with Segezha now boasting one of the largest allowable cuts of any publicly listed forestry company in the world, at 23.6mn cubic metres.

 By throwing in its lot with Segezha, Bonum is making a significant move in the direction of the forestry sector.
 But why did it choose Segezha over other big players?
 There were rumours that it was also mulling selling the assets to rival forestry group Ilim.
 Aliev was tight-lipped.